yirene/pipe2d_tutorial/pipe2d_tutorial.md

 $ mergeArms.py /work/drp --calib=/work/drp/CALIB --clobber-config --rerun=USERNAME/test_processing -j=8 --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log
 ```

-This step outputs `pfsMerged` (merged spectra for each fiber).
+This step outputs `pfsMerged` (merged spectra for each visit).

-The next step is to fit model spectra to observed fluxes and prepare for flux calibration.
+The next step is to fit stellar spectra from the AMBRE stellar library to each of the observed FLUXSTD to derive a flux calibration vector.

 ```
 $ fitPfsFluxReference.py /PATH/TO/pfs/drp --calib=/PATH/TO/pfs/drp/rerun/CALIB --clobber-config -j=8 --rerun=OUTPUT --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log